NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 6. **Analysis on Precipitation from 2010 - 2017 including all the meteorological stations**:

+* Null values (7%) on precipitation were removed from the dataset.

-In the following graph we can observe that
+* We can observe that

 <img src="https://github.com/NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/blob/main/png_images/precip_hist.png" width="790" height="350" />